iohzrd/thor/README.md

 the browser detects the first access to.

-Note, the service itself is configured in **CLIENT** mode, that means that you are only be able to download data, but not providing data by yourself.
+Note, the service itself is configured in **CLIENT** mode, that means that you are only be able to download data, but not providing the data to others.

 Additional information about **ipns** and **ipfs** can be found here **https://ipfs.io/**